Alcalol/Item-Roll-Demo/README.md

-# Unreal Engine 5 demo of a weighted RNG item generator using data assets.
+# Unreal Engine 5 c++ demo of a weighted RNG item generator using data assets.

 ## Video of the item generator in action:
 ### [YouTube video](https://www.youtube.com/watch?v=DjaYxrAhh-s)